 Bupa leads push to stop antibiotic overuse

-The chief medical officers of some of the world's biggest employers are urging people to change their attitude towards antibiotics as common treatments become less effective.
+The chief medical officers of some of the world's biggest employers are urging people to stop antibiotic overuse as common treatments become less effective.

-Members of the Global Chief Medical Officers’ (CMO) Network have signed a pledge on antimicrobial resistance that urges companies to support the appropriate use of antibiotics, as resistance is on the rise.
+Members of the Global Chief Medical Officers’ (CMO) Network have signed a pledge on antimicrobial resistance that urges companies to support the appropriate use of antibiotics, as antibiotic overuse and antibiotic resistance is on the rise.
 The CMO Network is a group of some of the world’s largest employers, powered by Bupa.

 Antimicrobial resistance (AMR) – when bacteria no longer responds to the antibiotics designed to kill them – is one of the biggest threats to global health.
 It can lead to longer hospital stays, higher medical costs and increased rates of mortality.

-Around half of all antibiotics are prescribed for the wrong reason, which is speeding up resistance.
+Around half of all antibiotics are prescribed for the wrong reason, which is speeding up antibiotic resistance.
 The pledge includes several achievable actions that can change everyday behaviour to make a real impact and better support the health and wellbeing of those around us.
-More information on the initiative, including an FAQ on antibiotic resistance, can be found here.
+More information on the initiative, including an FAQ on antibiotic resistance.